gokulsupersaiyan/koltin-playground/README.md

 Even JVM uses these kind of techniques to optimize bytecode while running program on its own without doing anything on our side (https://aboullaite.me/understanding-jit-compiler-just-in-time-compiler/).
 When the system has more knowledge of the type system, the more tricks it can do for performance.
 That's why in recent times, JVM got a lot better and the performance is comparable to C++.

 We can use this kind of techniques when we are more worried about performance than the size of the JS file.
+The above trick only solves the performance overhead of lambda function.we will still have intermediate results caused by functional programing.
+That's also a major overhead.

+Ex,
+_.([1,2,3,4]).filter(even).map(square);
+Filtering even numbers creates an array.That is not at needed after computing the square.